carpentries-incubator/data-organisation-for-better-analysis/episodes/01-format-data.md

 When you're working with spreadsheets, during data clean up or analyses, it's very easy to end up with a spreadsheet that looks very different from the one you started with.
-In order to be able to reproduce your analyses or figure out what you did when Reviewer #3 asks for a different analysis, you should
+In order to be able to reproduce your analyses or figure out what you did when a colleague asks for a different analysis, you should

 - create a new file with your cleaned or analyzed data.
 Don't modify the original dataset, or you will never know where you started!